JoePeirson/baseball_analysis/README.md

 </p>

 ### Pitch Velocity
 When pitching 97mph and faster the efficiency of a pitcher starts to improves rapidly when measured against expected bases.
+This holds true when subsetting just for fast balls thrown.

 <p float="left">
   <img width="400" alt="Screenshot 2020-10-11 at 12 11 59" src="https://user-images.githubusercontent.com/72214007/97103526-4d7b1f80-16ad-11eb-808c-47539de44cd9.png">